Jack Lemmon: Final years and death

 Lemmon was hospitalized in December 2000 due to diverticulitis in his colon.
 He had accepted the Hollywood Women's Press Club Buddy Rogers Legend Award, presented by actor Angela Lansbury, accepting via phone.
 In May 2001, he underwent gallbladder surgery after being hospitalized with pneumonia.

-Lemmon died of bladder cancer on June 27, 2001, approximately 9 p.m. at USC Norris Comprehensive Cancer Center at age 76.
-He had privately suffered from the disease for two years before his death.
-His body is interred at Westwood Village Memorial Park Cemetery in Westwood, California.
+Lemmon died of bladder cancer which had metastasized to his colon on June 27, 2001, approximately 9 p.m. at USC Norris Comprehensive Cancer Center at age 76.
+He had privately suffered from the disease for two years before his death and had underwent chemotherapy and radiation therapy.
+He is interred at Westwood Village Memorial Park Cemetery in Westwood, California.
 Lemmon's gravestone reads like a title screen from a film: "JACK LEMMON in".
-Guests who attended the private ceremony included Billy Wilder, Shirley MacLaine, Kevin Spacey, Gregory Peck, Sidney Poitier, Kirk Douglas, Michael Douglas, Catherine Zeta-Jones, Frank Sinatra's widow Barbara and Walter Matthau's son Charlie.
+Guests who attended the private ceremony included Billy Wilder, Shirley MacLaine, Kevin Spacey, Gregory Peck, Sidney Poitier, Kirk Douglas, Michael Douglas, Catherine Zeta-Jones, Barbara Sinatra and Walter Matthau's son Charlie.

 Film critic Stanley Kauffmann described Lemmon as "easily one of the most expert American actors of his generation".
 Kevin Spacey said, "Jack Lemmon was unique in the world of show business.
 He always treated people with respect and never let Hollywood glory affect his basic decency."
 Billy Wilder stated, "I loved him dearly and he was the best actor I ever worked with."